Slade McFarland

 Slade Paul McFarland (born 31 August 1972) is a New Zealand former professional rugby union player.

 Biography

 Early life

 Raised in Auckland, McFarland was educated at Dilworth School and Rangitoto College.

 Rugby career

 McFarland, a hooker, played over 200 games for East Coast Bays and was a North Harbour provincial player.
-He earned regular NZ Maori selection during his career and was also a New Zealand A representative.
+He earned regular Māori All Blacks selection during his career and was also a New Zealand A representative.
 His Super 12 career began at the Chiefs in 1996, before multiple stints with both the Blues and Crusaders.
 He briefly played in Wales for Swansea-based club Dunvant and was a medical joker with Stade Toulousain in the 2005–06 Top 14 season.